nickmellor/DataGen/README.rst

 ------------------

 This application should download and run as is on a hard disk or memory key in any OS so long as Python is installed.

+>>> pip install pyyaml

+should be run before the first execution.

-Examples of use are given in the ``RandomPerson.py`` module:
+Examples of use are given in the ``RandomContact.py`` module:

->>> python RandomPerson.py
+>>> python randomContact.py

 Configurable